 The city approached the Mandarin Museum & Historical Society to provide programs that would incorporate the historic structures and to “breathe life into the park.”
 It was later proposed that a new community museum be built in the park to house the museum’s collection.
 A cooperative partnership was formalized between the city and the Mandarin Museum & Historical Society.
 Under the agreement, the city would own and maintain the buildings and grounds within the park, while the Mandarin Museum & Historical Society would be licensed to operate in the park and to produce public programs.
 In 2004, the Mandarin Museum was opened with two galleries, an administration office, and a small archives room.

 Since the opening of the museum, the Mandarin Museum & Historical Society has enhanced the original exhibits so visitors can explore some of the people and events that shaped the Mandarin community from the area’s early history as a Timucua village site to the mid 20th century.
 Featured exhibits include the wreck of the Civil War steamboat Maple Leaf (the only National Historic Landmark in Duval County) and renowned writer Harriet Beecher Stowe’s life in Mandarin.
 The museum also boasts a museum shop, the Mandarin archives, and an art gallery that exhibits the works of famed local artists such as Memphis Wood and Charlie Brown.

 The Mandarin Museum & Historical Society also acquired other historic structures to add to the park.
-These include an early 20th century saw mill and a late 19th century log cabin, which was part of the largest wine operation in Northeast Florida.
+These include an early 20th century saw mill and a late 19th century log cabin belonging to the Losco family and which was part of the largest wine operation in Northeast Florida.
 The organization also created a historical kitchen garden based on the writings of Stowe and started a citrus grove that demonstrate the types of fruit that were grown when Mandarin was a major citrus producer.